--The school has trained Learning Mentors, a Family Support liaison and 3 trained ELSA learning assistants in school for families and children
+-The school has a highly trained Family Support liaison worker and 2 trained ELSA learning assistants in school for families and children.
+The SENDCo has also attending all ELSA training sessions to provide support for the ELSA assistants and pupils.